rjayswal-pythonista/Algorithms/MergeSort/Readme.md

-# Programming Assignment 1 - Inversions Calculator
+# Programming Assignment 1 - Inversions Calculation using MergeSort

 In this first programming assignment we are given [this](https://github.com/rjayswal-pythonista/Algorithms/blob/master/MergeSort/input.txt) long list of integers and our goal is to compute the number of inversions in this file.
 We should print out exactly the number of these inversions.